Always - Helping To Get Children Home From Mental Health Hospitals

 Why we’re campaigning

-Good inpatient care acts a lifeline to many young people with mental health problems, who get the expert support they need to get better and return home.
+Good inpatient care acts as a lifeline to many young people with mental health problems, who get the expert support they need to get better and return home.

-But for others, including some with autism or a learning disability, their mental health can get worse in hospital and they and their families can struggle to get help that is right for them.
+But for others, including some with autism or a learning disability, their mental health can get worse in hospital and they and their families can struggle to get the help that is right for them.